cloudmesh/cloudmesh-nist/README.md

 1. contributor gets github account
 2. contributor logs into github
 3. contributor eidts the md document and creates a pull request
 4. pull request is reviewed by Gregor von LAszewski and others while discussing it in the working group meetings if needed
 5. pull request is either rejected, accepted, or accepted with changes
-6. IF changes are accepted a new version is created.
+6. Once a number of changes are accepted a new version is created, however the most up to date version is always avalaible as markdown document
 7. The version number of the document is increased.

 Super old: